-face.
-Our method of using a lookup table with precalculated profiles is however independent of the model used.
-It can just as easily be used to fit other models, like the Sum of Gaussians that is used in real time rendering.
-We choose to use the dipole model since given its wide use, we believe it is important and useful to demonstrate that parameters for this model can be quickly and easily be estimated.
-Furthermore, the model expresses the data in a compact representation, just two parameters per point, which can be represented as maps over the face that are intuitive and easy to edit and touch up.
+In this work we fit our observed data to the dipole diffusion model in order to estimate the spatially varying subsurface scattering properties of the face.
+Our method of using a lookup table with precalculated profiles is, however, independent of the model used.
+It can just as easily be used to fit other models, such as the Sum of Gaussians sometimes used in real time rendering.
+Given the wide use of the dipole method, we use this model in order to show that its parameters can quickly and easily be estimated.
+Furthermore, the model expresses the data in a compact representation, with just two parameters per point, which can be represented as maps over the face that are intuitive and easy to edit.
 These maps are a logical extension of existing maps such as specular and diffuse maps.

 An alternative to fitting the desired model to the data using a lookup table is to estimate the radial scattering profile $R_d(r)$ directly, without making any assumptions about the scattering model.
 Our decision to forego this approach was based on a couple of drawbacks.
 The problem of trying to recover the function $R_d(r)$ at a point x from images of x under multiple beams of light (our projected patterns) can be stated as recovering the impulse response of a system whose input and output are known, and falls under the area of signal deconvolution.
-In general this problem is considered to be ill-conditioned, and the solutions, especially for impulse responses that are Gaussian-like in shape, are highly sensitive to measurement noise.
+In general this problem is ill-conditioned, and the solutions, especially for impulse responses that are Gaussian-like in shape, are highly sensitive to measurement noise.
 This is partly because the power spectrum of these functions quickly becomes very small, which leads to issues with numerical stability.
 By fitting the observed data to a model instead, we reduce the number of unknowns in the system, which makes a robust estimation possible even with noisy data.